 Keep reading to learn more about how to plan your trip, which whisky distilleries to visit, and how to get to and navigate the Malt Whisky Trail.

 The Malt Whisky Trail was started by to offer visitors a way to discover the Moray Speyside region of Scotland.
 It is made up of a collection of distilleries and whisky-related businesses.
 On the Malt Whisky Trail you’ll discover historic distilleries, famous whisky brands, and even learn how the whisky barrels are made.

-The Malt Whisky Trail is made up of nine partners, and all are easy to visit and enjoy.
+The Malt Whisky Trail is made up of nine Speyside distilleries you can visit and enjoy.
 We’ve got an overview of each in more detail below, including when and how to visit them.

 - Glen Grant